dictcp/uplex-varnish-k8s-ingress/docs/ref-cli-options.md

 Usage of ./k8s-ingress:
   -alsologtostderr
-    	log to standard error as well as files -kubeconfig string
+    	log to standard error as well as files
+  -class string
+	value of the Ingress annotation kubernetes.io/ingress.class
+	the controller only considers Ingresses with this value for the annotation (default "varnish")
+  -kubeconfig string
     	config path for the cluster master URL, for out-of-cluster runs -log-level string